LittleAndi/storage-manager/README.md

 These variables are required for the app to connect to Supabase for authentication and data access.
 Never commit your real `.env` file to a public repository.

+## Hosting

+Currently this is designed to be hosted in Azure using Azure Static Web Apps (Free sku) and a Storage Account.

 ## SWA

 ```bash